SpartacusDev/Notey/README.md

 Yes please.
 Just file PRs with your desired changes, with prior testing please!
 If you haven't tested it first, just say that it's untested

 ## Credits
-• Thanks to Herpa for suggesting this tweak and giving me more ideas for improvements, and suggesting this icon.
+* Thanks to Herpa for suggesting this tweak and giving me more ideas for improvements, and suggesting this icon.
 My icon idea was NT in red over a semi-transparent white...

-• Thanks to whoever made the tea emoji and no-access emoji cause my icon is basically the two of them on top of each other
+* Thanks to whoever made the tea emoji and no-access emoji cause my icon is basically the two of them on top of each other

-• Thanks to anyone who worked on LibGcUniversal
+* Thanks to anyone who worked on LibGcUniversal

-• Thanks to anyone who worked on Cephei
+* Thanks to anyone who worked on Cephei

-• Thanks to anyone who worked on Alderis
+* Thanks to anyone who worked on Alderis
+* Thanks to [0xkuj](https://github.com/0xkuj/) for finding a way to fix the delay with the CC being dismissed